DeanR97/Soartex-Modded-1.14.x-Unofficial/README.md

 # Soartex Modded Textures 1.14.x Unofficial
 This is a unofficial Repository, which was created because there is no official 1.14.x Repo.
+This Repo will be deleted, if there is a offical Repo.

 ### Created by everyone for everyone!